-- 8.56 Monitoring is required to alert the Council (competent authority) before there are adverse effects on the integrity of a European site.
-This should then trigger a review of the current measures and their effectiveness and, if they are found to be inadequate, may prompt the implementation of additional measures43. - 8.57 Monitoring will be undertaken within the 6 km visitor pressure catchment, and this will focus on the qualifying features of the European sites and pressures on them, specifically: - surveys of SPA wintering birds to map species distribution and abundance; - surveys of SAC vegetation to identify areas where degradation is occurring; and - surveys of recreational disturbance of SPA wintering birds. - 8.58 If surveys reveal that SAC vegetation is being affected by visitor pressure, further surveys may be necessary to determine the cause of these effects. - 8.59 Surveys will also be undertaken of AANG usage, to judge whether improvements are necessary or if improved publicity is required to advertise their dog-friendly nature.
-If required, questionnaire-based surveys will be used to identify what modifications are required to enhance the site for users. - 8.60 If monitoring identifies a requirement for the implementation of further mitigation measures, these will be discussed and agreed with Natural England as necessary.
-Further mitigation measures might include: - implementation of additional access restrictions, which may be achieved using, for example, signage, fencing and /or wardening; - implementation of dog bans rather than dog-leash restrictions in specified areas; - additional landscaping in greenspace areas to make them more attractive.
+- 8.68 Monitoring is required to alert the Council (competent authority) before there are adverse effects on the integrity of a European site.
+This should then trigger a review of the current measures and their effectiveness and, if they are found to be inadequate, may prompt the implementation of additional measures. - 8.69 Monitoring will be undertaken within the 6 km visitor pressure catchment, and this will focus on the qualifying features of the European sites and pressures on them, specifically: - surveys of SPA wintering birds to map species distribution and abundance; - visitor surveys / surveys of residents to evaluate their behaviour; and - surveys of recreational disturbance of SPA wintering birds. - 8.70 Surveys will also be undertaken of SANG usage, to assess whether improvements are necessary or if, for example, improved publicity is required to advertise their dog-friendly nature.
+If required, questionnaire-based surveys will be used to identify what modifications are required to enhance the site for users. - 8.71 If monitoring identifies a requirement for the implementation of further mitigation measures, these will be discussed and agreed with Natural England as necessary.
+Further mitigation measures might include redefining the role of appropriately trained personnel, who will have a role to play in delivering certain mitigation measures (see Table 19 in BSG Ecology, 2018a). - 8.72 Monitoring will commence following the development and occupation of either HGA7 or HGA8, whichever is sooner.
+Monitoring will initially take place every three years but this will be reviewed in light of the findings.
+If necessary, the frequency of monitoring visits will be increased.

-43 Tyldesley, D. & Chapman, C. (2013).
+&lt;sup>47 Tyldesley, D. & Chapman, C. (2013).
 The Habitats Regulations Assessment Handbook.
 June 2014 edition.
 DTA Publications Limited.